aleffaso/blog/Readme.md

 # Blog

 ## Overview
-- The main purpose of this project is to build a webpage to create, edit, delete and relate articles with its category.
-The application provides knowledge about my studies on `Node.js`, `EJS` and `MySQL`/.
+The main purpose of this project is to build a webpage to create, edit, delete and relate articles with its category.
+The application provides knowledge about my studies on `Node.js`, `EJS` and `MySQL`.

 <hr>